Kelechi-Okorie/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 File 5-full_table.sql - prints full description of the table File 6-list_values.sql - lists all rows of the table
-File 7-insert_value.sql - inserts a new row in the table first_table
+File 7-insert_value.sql - inserts a new row in the table first_table File 8-count_89.sql - counts the number of records with id 89 in first_table